 Spring and fall seasons tend to be the best time of year to go.
 Everyone is usually at work or in school so vacations are not as popular this time of year.
 If you can’t make it during this time of year then I would recommend winter months next.
 Florida tends to stay warm pretty much all year long so you can enjoy anything outdoors all year round.
 However, going in the summer means more crowds, more tourists, and a higher heat index.

-There’s not a whole lot of options on where to stay at.
-Some of the hotels near Tarpon Springs Sponge Docks include:
+Some of the best hotels near Tarpon Springs Sponge Docks include:

 - The 1910 Inn – Bed and Breakfast – This is a historic and local bed and breakfast.
 It has a very lovely Queen Anne style of architecture and historic charm to it.